virgili0/Virgilio/Topics/python-fundamentals.md

 Once you finish a chapter, go to the [W3School](https://www.w3schools.com/python/python_exercises.asp) website and try to solve the more exercises you can, depending on the topic you just learned in the book (for example, after [Chapter 4 - Lists in Python](https://automatetheboringstuff.com/chapter4/), you want to tackle the [Exercises on Lists on W3School](https://www.w3schools.com/python/python_lists.asp)).

-We suggest you to get into [CodeAcademy](https://www.codecademy.com/), tackling coding challenges daily will improve you coding and problem solving skills in general!
+We suggest you get into [CodeAcademy](https://www.codecademy.com/), tackling coding challenges daily will improve your coding and problem-solving skills in general!

-[Here](https://geekflare.com/coding-challenges-to-sharpen-thinking/) you find a detailed lists of similar coding challenges (pick your favorite!).
+[Here](https://geekflare.com/coding-challenges-to-sharpen-thinking/) you find a detailed list of similar coding challenges (pick your favorite!).

-The first chapter of the book will explain you how to install Python (the interpreter of the code you will write) and the Python IDLE (a development environment that will simplify your coding life).
+The first chapter of the book will explain to you how to install Python (the interpreter of the code you will write) and the Python IDLE (a development environment that will simplify your coding life).

-Even though the official Python IDLE is great for starting out with Python, we suggest you to approach one of the followign IDEs, which come with many more functionalities (and are better supported):
+Even though the official Python IDLE is great for starting out with Python, we suggest you approach one of the following IDEs, which come with many more functionalities (and are better supported):

 - [Pycharm](https://blog.ipswitch.com/getting-started-with-pycharm)
 - [VSCode](https://code.visualstudio.com/docs/python/python-tutorial)